Kuznetsky Most: Modern history

 In the 1920s, the Bolshevik administration demolished the church on the corner of Kuznetsky Most and Lubyanka Street, creating Vorovsky Square.
 Nearby blocks were gradually converted to KGB offices after World War II; the blocks facing Lubyanka Square were torn down to make way for the Ministry of the Maritime Fleet and Alexey Dushkin's Detsky Mir department store.
 The latter was restored in 2014 and now hosts the world's largest mechanical clock, "Raketa Monumental".
+The famous Russian perfume "Kuznetsky Most", from the "Novaya Zarya" brand, is named after the street.

 Rapid transit

 Kuznetsky Most, Lubyanka and Okhotny Ryad stations of the Moscow Metro are located nearby.